miguelaferreira/gitbook/devex-cli/terraform.md

 ```

 If to execute a `terraform state` command we would need to provide some credentials via the environment, then we need to provide the same credentials to `devex terraform taint-secrets`.
-We will use an aws named profile as an example of passing credentials via the environment.
+We will use an AWS named profile as an example of passing credentials via the environment.
 ```text
 # terraform state command with aws named profile
 AWS_PROFILE=my-aws-profile terraform state pull